marcgreenstock/data-api-suite/packages/data-api-migrations/README.md

 ## Sumary

-This is the core library for [data-api-migrations-serverless](../data-api-migrations-serverless).
+This is the core library for [Data API Local Serverless Plugin](https://github.com/marcgreenstock/data-api-suite/tree/master/packages/data-api-migrations-serverless).
 It is presently not intended for standalone use.

 ## [Data API for Aurora Serverless Suite](https://github.com/marcgreenstock/data-api-suite#readme)